jenggo/autolock/README.md

 # autolock
-Lock screen when face out of camera (about 7 second)
+Lock screen when face out of camera

 Using go-face (https://github.com/Kagami/go-face) and motion (https://motion-project.github.io/) to detect face with camera.

-If not exists when check (about 7 times), then lock the screen.
+How to use?
+1. Install motion, then put motion.conf into ~/.motion
+2. Run autolock